 The American Joint Commission on Cancer staging schema for RCC was updated in 2010.
 Major staging categories are as follows: stage 1: T1 tumors that are 7 cm in maximum diameter or less and are confined to the kidney; stage 2: T2 tumors that exceed 7 cm in diameter but are confined to the kidney; stage 3: T3 tumors that demonstrate extracapsular invasion into the perinephric adipose tissue or renal sinus or extend into the renal vein or inferior vena cava (stage 3 also includes tumors with regional lymph node metastasis); and stage 4: extension of the primary tumor into the ipsilateral adrenal gland or beyond Gerota’s fascia or distant metastases (2).

-The link between germline genetic mutations and the development of RCC is well established and applies to a small but ...
+The link between germline genetic mutations and the development of RCC is well established and applies to a ...